FRBCesab/funbiogeo/README.md

-The package `funbiogeo` aims to help users with analyses in functional biogeography ([Violle *et al.* 2014](#references)), the biogeography of species’ traits, by loading and combining data, computing trait coverage, drawing maps, correlating them with the environment, and upscaling assemblages.
-It is aimed at first-timers of functional biogeography as well as more experienced users who want to obtain quick and easy exploratory plots.
+The package `funbiogeo` aims to help users with analyses in functional biogeography ([Violle *et al.* 2014](#references)), the biogeography of species’ traits, by loading and combining data, exploring the relationships between traits and their availability trait coverage, providing many diagnostic plots to understand how to filter them, producing maps, correlating them with the environment, and helping to aggregate data at different scales It is aimed at first-timers of functional biogeography as well as more experienced users who want to obtain quick and easy exploratory plots.

 Below is a quick introduction to the main features of `funbiogeo`, if you want some more details about them, check [our